Ro6ertWcislo/AutoESN/README.md

-This is the repository connected to the paper "Grouped Multi-Layer Echo State Networks withSelf-Normalizing Activations".
-Below, we present additional information and experiments that were performed but did not fit into the paper.
+This is the repository connected to the paper "Grouped Multi-Layer Echo State Networks with Self-Normalizing Activations".
+Below, we present additional information and experiments that were performed.

 - [Architecture overview](#architecture-overview)
   * [Deep ESN](#deep-esn)